 Continuing or new financial aid applicants who did not submit parental information on the FAFSA or CSS Profile (current or any prior school year) can return to their online FAFSA and add it.
 Those who have previously submitted parental information to the Student Financial Aid Office in any prior school year need not do so again.

 Undocumented, AB540-eligible students may apply, but should contact the Student Financial Aid Office for further instructions after submitting the COLS application.
-DACA AB540-eligible students may apply and should complete the FAFSA, including parental information as indicated above.
+DACA AB540-eligible students may apply and should complete the (paper) FAFSA Worksheet, including parental information as indicated above.
+The FAFSA Worksheet should be submitted directly to the Student Financial Aid Office.

-- International students will need to set up a bank account in the United States in order to receive fund distribution from COLS.
+• International students will need to complete tax documents and set up a bank account in the United States in order to receive fund distribution from COLS.